tarakc02/julia-experiments/redblack-tree/README.md

 ## Background/introduction

-I'd like to implement a Set data structure using a red-black binary tree.
+I'd like to implement a set-like data structure using a red-black binary tree.
 It should support the following methods efficiently:

 - `insert(set, element)` returns a new set, which contains all elements of `set`, plus the new `element`.
 However, it should not modify `set`.
 - `contains` returns `true` or `false` based on whether an element is present in the set